NovaAnnabella/the_unspoken/content/posts/ci_cd/back_to_maven.en.md

 slug: back_to_maven
 tags: [ Development, Gradle, Maven, CI_CD ]
 categories: [ Technology, Software ]
-description: "The Elusive Quest for Simplicity and a Short Journey to Rediscover the Power of Maven."
+description: "The Elusive Quest for Simplicity and a Short Journey to Rediscover the Power of Maven"
 draft: false
 images:
   - "/images/content/maven_vs_gradle.png"